-If your video source has component video ports, you can connect it to the projector using a component to-VGA video cable.
+If your video source has component video ports, you can connect it to the projector using an optional component-to-VGA video cable.
 Depending on your component ports, you may need to use an adapter cable along with a component video cable.